egeyil/express-api/README.md

 This is a REST API, with MVC architecture.
 Built with Express.js and Typescript to act as a template for future projects.
-Includes best practices for security, performance and code-readability.
-Has support for CRUD operations, authentication with JWT, authorization with user roles.
+Includes best practices for security, performance and code architecture.
+Has support for CRUD operations, authentication with JWT and CSRF Tokens, authorization with user roles.

 ### Features